 Hi!
 I’m Eloi (pronounced /əˈlɔɪ/, as in a metal alloy).
 Formally, Dr. Camprubi.

-I’m interested in understanding life’s emergence and distribution.
+I’m interested in understanding life’s emergence, evolution, and distribution.
 My passion is to help unveil how life emerges on a planetary body, design strategies for its detection, and ultimately understand why life – as a phenomenon – exists.

 I’m a tenure-track Assistant Professor of Astrobiochemistry at The University of Texas Rio Grande Valley (UTRGV).
 I’m originally from Barcelona (Spain), and have worked in Tokyo (Japan), Utrecht (The Netherlands), and London (UK).
 I feel very lucky to have gathered a rich network of colleagues across the years, with whom I collaborate to this day.